con-dog/hack_emulator_c/README.md

 ## Contributing [OPEN]
 A really simple way to start contributing would be to write some truth table tests for the nand_gate, then the other base gates too.

-Anyone code do this, its pretty easy stuff :)
+Anyone can do this, its pretty easy stuff :)

 EG: For the NAND gate, it would be as simple as the following (pseudocode):
 ```c